kkdude/Revised-Base-System/README.md

 ### Proposed system
 This newer system will reduce the ambiguity and allow "bros" to communicate their adventures more precisely and with less effort.

+0.5 - Physical contact, may include holding hands and kissing of other non-intimate areas such as cheeks

 1 - Kissing (Lips)